-When Italian cheese ricotta appeared in our fridge, the question arose: what interesting and delicious dishes can we prepare with it?
+When Italian cheese ricotta appeared in our fridge, the question arose: what interesting and tasty dishes can we prepare with it?
 But we wanted something not banal, but more authentic and traditional.
-Google only returned variations of cheesecakes and spinach casseroles.
-“Boring!” – we said and went to the GPT chat for advice with the appropriate request.
+Google only showed variations of cheesecakes and spinach casseroles.
+“Boring!” – we said and went to the GPT chat for advice with a relevant request.

 Among the options it suggested, we chose the traditional Italian dessert – cassata sponge cake, which from the photos on the internet looked more like grandma's pie with a ton of candied fruits and various decorations.
 Which is basically what it is.